-In measuring power, a majority of studies recently done have shifted their focus to power exerted upon an external load, usually measured by reference to the displacement features of the body and the weight.
+For measuring power, a majority of studies recently have shifted their focus to the power exerted upon an external load, usually measured by reference to the displacement features of the body and the weight.

-Individual joints also have their own power outputs, which may or may not change in direct proportion to the external power output.
+Individual joints also have their unique power outputs, which may or may not change in direct proportion to the external power output.

-To carry out research, one research team recruited 12 resistance-trained males who had regularly participated in resistance training programs during the previous year.
+To study this thought, one research team recruited 12 resistance-trained males who had regularly participated in resistance training programs during the previous year.

 The researchers recorded different measurements from the subjects during two testing period.

-During the first session, subjects performed a 1RM parallel back squat while they performed jump squats in the second session with loads that were equivalent to 0 percent, 12%, 27%, 42%, 56%, 71% and also 85% of their 1RM back squat and they observed 2 to 3 minutes rest between sets.
+During the first session, subjects performed a 1RM parallel back squat while they performed jump squats in the second session with loads that were equivalent to 0 percent, 12%, 27%, 42%, 56%, 71% and also 85% of their 1RM back squat with 2 to 3 minutes of rest between sets.

 Even performing jump squats only your bodyweight is extremely beneficial for all athletes, and you can challenge your body in many ways using them.

-For us, this means that we should never have a reason to load more than 42% of our 1rm at any time, and it is even advisable to move to a comfortable position closer to 0% weighted.
+For us, this means that we should never have a reason to load more than 42% of our 1rm at any time, and it is even advisable to move to a comfortable position closer to 0% weighted (bodyweight jump squats).

-Choosing a weight somewhere between 15% and 30% of your 1rm will provide you with a comfortable load that is safe for your joints and also allowing for maximum results.
+Choosing a weight somewhere between 15% and 30% of your 1rm (back squat) will provide you with a comfortable load that is safe for your joints and also allowing for maximum results.

-Jump squats can be added in to your routine 1-2 times per week for a quick shock to your body, and increase in overall vertical jump, strength and power.
+In my opinion, you can add jump squats into your routine one to two times per week for a quick shock to your body, and increase in overall vertical jump, strength, and power.

 For a unique twist, try any of these burpee/jump squat combination movements!
-Such as described in the research, all movements are done with light weights that can be easily moved.
+Such as described in the research, I perform all these movements with light weights.
 There is a significant endurance and form factor here, so do not consider trying unless you are fully comfortable with the movement!

-Regardless of how often you do them, never feel the need to load them too incredibly heavy.
+Regardless of how often you do them, you should never feel the need to load your jump squats incredibly heavy.
 Jump squats can and should be used to your advantage, just don’t let them be detrimental to your body in the long run!